Skip to content

 num_trees

 Maximum number of decision trees.
 The effective number of trained tree can be smaller if early stopping is enabled.
+For multi-class classification problems, the number of decision trees is at most this parameter times the number of classes.
 Default: 300.

 pure_serving_model